 - Make sure you leave the property in the same condition that you received it in.
-Look back over the written tenancy agreement, check in report and any photos you took at the start of your tenancy to ensure that the condition is the same.
+Look back over the written tenancy agreement, check in report and any photos you took at the start of your tenancy to make sure that the condition is the same.
 Cleaning and tidying the property is therefore a must and this includes any appliances.
-If your property has a garden then this should also be maintained at the end of tenancy. - Any repairs to the property should be in writing so that you have evidence of them being completed, or not, throughout your stay minimising possible deductions from your deposit. - Take time stamped photos of the condition of the property at the end of the tenancy. - Much like when moving into a property, when moving out a check out report should be conducted by your landlord/agent or an independent contractor.
-This check out report documents the state of the property at the end of your tenancy and is often compared to the check in report to see if you have adhered to all conditions of the tenancy agreement and maintained the condition of the property.

-Remember at the end of the tenancy is the return of any keys for the property.
-If you fail to return these then the landlord/ agent may deduct from your deposit to cover the cost of replacing locks.
+If your property has a garden, then this should also be maintained at the end of tenancy.
+Read Total Landlord's guide to garden maintenance for landlords and tenants for more guidance - Any repairs to the property should be in writing so that you have evidence of them being completed, or not, throughout your stay, minimising possible deductions from your deposit - Take time stamped photos of the condition of the property at the end of the tenancy - Much like when moving into a property, when moving out a check-out report should be conducted by your landlord/agent or an independent contractor.
+This check-out report documents the state of the property at the end of your tenancy and is often compared to the check-in report to see if you have adhered to all conditions of the tenancy agreement and maintained the condition of the property - Remember at the end of the tenancy to return any keys for the property.
+If you fail to return these then the landlord/agent may propose a settlement to cover the cost of replacing locks